TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 7 Passwords.md

 Create a new user in Linux with the password 12345.
 Look up the hash in a Rainbow Table.

+Despite the bad password, and the fact that Linux uses common hashing algorithms, you won’t get a match in the Rainbow Table.
+This is because the password is salted.
+To understand how salting works, find a peer who has the same password in /etc/shadow, and compare hashes.

 ### Sources